 They have particular footwork patterns that match the tempo of the music they are commonly danced to.
 Play a different genre of music and that dance style might not fit.
 These styles tend to be focussed more on dancing than on people - they're undertaken with proper dance shoes on specific dance surfaces to achieve the specific requirements of a style.

 Modern Jive is flexible because of the absence of formal footwork, body shaping and styling.
-It is to dance styles what the Sports Utility Vehicle (SUV) is to cars.
 It might not be the best style for certain genres of music but it can cope with pretty much anything!

 At more advanced levels, the wide variety of music, interpretation and continuous evolution ensures that it is always fresh and rewarding.

-Modern Jive doesn't have to be danced to the tempo of the music - we can also dance to the melody.
+Modern Jive doesn't have to be danced to the tempo of the music - we can also dance to the melody as well.

 Music evolves and tastes change yet at the same time each generation is brought up listening to a particular era of music.